-What you must pay who hat you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Depression screening We cover one screening for depression per year.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Dental services (Supplemental) (continued) All other covered dental services done by a Delta Dental of Oregon Medicare Advantage dentist are covered up to a combined in-network and out-of-network benefit maximum allowance of \$500 per calendar year.
+All services apply to the combined in-network and out-of-network benefit maximum.
+Any additional services beyond frequency limits will be member responsibility.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 Please note: a separate cost sharing may apply if additional services are provided.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-30% of the total allowed amount for a Medicare-covered depression screening when using your POS benefit.
+30% of the total allowed amount for a Medicare covered depression screening when using your POS benefit.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Please note: a separate cost sharing may apply if additional services are provided.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-30% of the total allowed amount for each Medicare-covered diabetes screening test when using your POS benefit.
+30% of the total allowed amount for each Medicare covered diabetes screening test when using your POS benefit.